Reeti4cyber/Final-Project/RedTeam.md

 Enumerated the web server with nikto.

+Nikto is a web server scanner which performs vulnerability scanning against web servers for multiple items including dangerous files and programs, and checks for outdated versions of web server software.
+It also checks for server configuration errors and any possible vulnerabilities they might have introduced.

  `nikto -C all -h 192.168.1.115`

 This created a list of URLs the Target HTTP server exposes.
 This server is running Apache Server.